opencypher/morpheus/README.md

 ```

 #### Hello CAPS

+A [property graph](https://github.com/opencypher/openCypher/blob/master/docs/property-graph-model.adoc) comprises labelled nodes and typed relationships, with a relationship either connecting two nodes, or forming a self-loop on a single node.
+Both nodes and relationships are uniquely identified by an ID of type `Long`, and contain a set of properties.

 The following example shows how to convert a friendship graph represented as Scala case classes to a `CAPSGraph` representation.
 The `CAPSGraph` representation is constructed from node and relationship scans.
-Both nodes and relationships are represented by a unique ID of type `Long` and relationships connect two such node IDs.
-The scan construction describes to CAPSGraph how this graph structure is read from a `DataFrame`.
+The scan construction describes to `CAPSGraph` how this graph structure is read from a `DataFrame`.

 Once the graph is constructed the `CAPSGraph` instance supports Cypher queries with its `cypher` method.